davenquinn/xenoliths/paper/revisions/reviewer-comments-Mar2018-v2/review-responses/Review-Responses.md

 evaluating three models for the Late Cretaceous to Quaternary evolution of the lithosphere beneath central California.
 Some discussion of the three models would be really helpful in the intro.

+<p class='response fixed'>Significantly reworked introduction to include
+discussion of the models and state closer to the front why we are doing this.</p>

 Again, I sincerely enjoyed reading this paper and I think that, with a minor amount of revision, it will serve as a quality contribution to our